EricDarve/NLA/content/Chebyshev iteration.md

-If we know an interval containing the eigenvalues, it is possible to design a scheme with near “optimal” convergence.
+If we know an interval containing the eigenvalues, it is possible to design a scheme with near optimal convergence.

-Let's start with:
+Let's start with a [[Splitting methods|splitting-style approach:]]
 $$
 \begin{gather}
 A = M - N \\